jprante/elasticsearch-knapsack/README.rst

     curl -XPOST 'localhost:9200/test/_export?path=/tmp/myarchive.zip'

-If ELasticsearch can not write an archive to the path, an error message will appear and no export will take place.
+If Elasticsearch can not write an archive to the path, an error message will appear and no export will take place.

 Renaming indexes and index types